|Text: Matthew 2:10,11

-When one considers the greatness of the gift we have been given in Christ, - the wonder and majesty of it all - what can we give in return?
+When we consider the greatness of the gift we have been given in Christ - the wonder and majesty of it all - what can we give in return?
 My little offering, my tithe, my yearly pledge seem so puny and pointless.

 Even the wisemen with their precious gifts must have realised that their expensive presents were hardly adequate for the child in the manger, the God who has become a human and now rests in his motherís arms.
 Maybe thatís just the point.

 We, like the wisemen, are simply blown away by the

 awesomeness of Godís love that led him becoming flesh in a little child.
 We fall

 to our knees, and fumble in our purses for a gift worthy of such a gift.
 What

 have we to give?
 God's gift to us is just too great, too wondrous for us to find